lablup/backend.ai-krunner-static-gnu/README.md

 # backend.ai-krunner-static-gnu
 Backend.AI Kernel Runner Package for glibc-based Kernels

+## Notice about source distribution

+This package is to distribute prebuilt binaries, so the source distribution does not have prebuilt binaries and does not work as intended.
+Just refer this repository on how we build stuffs.

 ## How to read below

 * `{distro}` is a string like `static-gnu`, `static-musl`, etc. depending on which repository you are in.